The station offers a volunteer program for those interested in protecting the remaining parts of the tropical rainforest of Ecuador

-- Systematic observation of birds for comparison with the existing list.
+- Systematic observation of birds for comparison with our existing list.
 Obtaining data on feeding, breeding, migration and others.

 - Assistance to visiting researchers who are doing research at the station.

-- Teaching children from a nearby community school, English or Environmental Education: Please note that there is no specific teaching materials for teaching English and environmental education.
+- Teaching children from a nearby community school in English or Environmental Education: Please note that there is no specific teaching materials for teaching English and environmental education.
 Classes are held only from May until the end of December.

 - Carpentry: making signs / banners for trails, cabins footstool.

-- Your personal project: Each volunteer should have a proposal with objectives and methodology.
-Is better to come with an idea of what you want to do because in some cases there is no material in site and you should bring it.
+- Each volunteer should have a proposal with objectives and methodology for his personal project.
+It is better to come with an idea of what you want to do because in some cases there is no material in site and you should bring it.
 The volunteer will have one day a week for the personal project

-- Hiking in the woods and rivers: The opportunity to enjoy the stunning diversity of plants, trees, birds, insects, frogs, snakes and other wildlife that offers Bilsa, while realizing the importance of protecting what little remains (1-2%) the coastal forests of northwestern Ecuador.
-The volunteer who stays at least one month can be sure to see the howler monkeys (and if they are lucky to Capuchin monkeys), sloths, agouti, ocelot, armadillo, a variety of frogs, snakes and lizards and birds (including the umbrella bird, tucans, aracaris, trogons, tanagers and manakin.
-In addition, interested persons may participate in walks at night.
+- Hiking in the woods and rivers: You will have the opportunity to enjoy the stunning diversity of plants, trees, birds, insects, frogs, snakes and other wildlife that offers Bilsa, while realizing the importance of protecting what little remains (1-2%) in the coastal forests of northwestern Ecuador.
+Volunteers who stay at least one month can be sure to see the howler monkeys (and if they are lucky the Capuchin monkeys), sloths, agouti, ocelot, armadillo, a variety of frogs, snakes and lizards and birds (including the umbrella bird, tucans, aracaris, trogons, tanagers and manakin).
+In addition, interested people may participate in night walks.